Library

 The possible complications during fasting for Ramadan emphasize the importance of careful planning and monitoring to mitigate these risks.

+You may have diabetes and don’t know it.
 Finding out that you have diabetes early helps prevent diabetes problems.
-There are several tests that your healthcare team may use to see if you have diabetes or are a higher risk.
+There are some tests that your healthcare team may do to see if you have diabetes or are at a higher risk.